gichigami/airbridge-website/README.md

 ## License

-© 2025 AirBridge.
+© 2025 AirBridgeQB.
 All rights reserved.